-He has been named Best Columnist in Ohio by at least one professional journalism organization for seven consecutive years.
+He has been named Best Columnist in Ohio by at least one professional journalism organization for eight consecutive years.

 The Cleveland native also was one of the lead writers for A Question of Color, a yearlong examination of racial attitudes in Akron that won a Pulitzer Prize in 1994.

 In addition, he has written three books.
 One of them, Omar!
 My Life On and Off the Field, an autobiography co-written with Cleveland Indians baseball star Omar Vizquel, spent four weeks on the New York Times bestseller list in 2002, peaking at No. 27 among hardcover nonfiction.